 Top Sapphire-Producing Countries

-- Myanmar (Burma) – Burmese sapphires are highly sought after for their deep, velvety blue tones, often rivaling those from Kashmir.
+Burmese sapphires highly sought after for their deep, velvety blue tones, often rivaling those from Kashmir.

-- Kashmir (India) – The legendary Kashmir sapphires are considered some of the finest in the world due to their intense, rich blue color and soft, velvety appearance.
+The legendary Kashmir sapphires considered some of the finest in the world due to their intense, rich blue color and soft, velvety appearance.

 Why Sapphires Differ by Region